The best encrypted email services

 - End-to-end encryption: only the sender and recipient can read a message

-- Proton Mail and Tuta are the leading open-source, auditable options
+- Proton Mail and Tuta are the top open-source options you can audit

 - No service can end-to-end encrypt a message to a standard Gmail account

-Tuta, formerly known as Tutanota, is another open-source, end-to-end encrypted provider with its own distinct approach.
-Notably, it encrypts not just message bodies but also subject lines and the wider mailbox, and it is based in Germany.
-Because its encryption model is built differently from Proton's, it also interoperates differently with the outside world — a reminder that 'encrypted email' is implemented in more than one way.
+Tuta, once known as Tutanota, is another open-source, end-to-end encrypted provider with its own approach.
+It encrypts not just message bodies but also subject lines and the wider mailbox.
+It is based in Germany.
+Its encryption model is built in a different way from Proton's.
+So it works with the outside world in a different way too.
+That is a reminder that 'encrypted email' is built in more than one way.

 The limit no provider can cross

-A limitation applies to every service equally, and no provider can engineer around it.
-No service can magically encrypt a message end-to-end to someone using a normal Gmail or Outlook account, because the recipient has no key with which to decrypt it.
-This is a property of how interoperable email works, not a shortcoming of any one product, and any vendor claiming otherwise deserves suspicion rather than trust.
+One limit applies to every service the same way.
+No provider can engineer around it.
+No service can encrypt a message end-to-end to someone using a normal Gmail or Outlook account.
+The reason is simple: that recipient has no key to decrypt it.
+This is how email built to work across providers behaves.
+It is not a flaw in any one product.
+Any vendor who claims otherwise deserves doubt, not trust.

-The realistic goal, then, is twofold.
-First, keep your own stored mail private from the provider through zero-access encryption, so a breach or a curious company cannot read your inbox.
-Second, achieve true end-to-end encryption with the contacts who are on the same system, or through password-protected messages for those who are not.
-Framed this way, encrypted email is about meaningfully reducing exposure rather than chasing an impossible absolute.
+The realistic goal, then, has two parts.
+First, keep your own stored mail private from the provider through zero-access encryption.
+That way a breach or a nosy company cannot read your inbox.
+Second, get true end-to-end encryption with contacts on the same system.
+For others, use password-protected messages.
+Seen this way, encrypted email is about cutting exposure in a real way, not chasing an impossible absolute.

 What to check before you commit

-When evaluating a service, look past the marketing to a few concrete signals.
-Are the client apps open source and have they been independently reviewed?
-What exactly is encrypted — only message bodies, or subjects and metadata too?
+When you weigh a service, look past the marketing to a few clear signals.
+Are the client apps open source, and have outside experts reviewed them?
+What exactly is encrypted - only message bodies, or subjects and metadata too?
 Where is the company based, and what is its track record on transparency?
-These questions separate services with genuine, auditable encryption from those that merely borrow the word for their branding.
+These questions split services with real, auditable encryption from those that just borrow the word for their brand.

-There are trade-offs to accept in exchange for privacy.
-Encrypted mailboxes can behave differently from mainstream ones in areas like server-side search, automatic filtering, and integrations, precisely because the provider cannot read your content.
-For most people these differences are minor next to the benefit of a mailbox the provider cannot mine, but going in aware of them prevents disappointment later.
+There are trade-offs to accept in return for privacy.
+Encrypted mailboxes can behave in a different way from mainstream ones.
+That shows up in server-side search, auto filtering, and integrations, because the provider cannot read your content.
+For most people these gaps are small next to the gain of a mailbox the provider cannot mine.
+But going in aware of them prevents letdown later.

 Picking the right fit

-For most people who want a private mailbox the provider cannot read, Proton Mail is the easiest credible starting point, with Tuta as a strong open-source alternative for those drawn to its full-mailbox encryption.
-Choose the model that fits how you communicate, set realistic expectations about messages to outside providers, and you will have email privacy that is meaningfully better than the default offered by ad-funded services.
+For most people who want a private mailbox the provider cannot read, Proton Mail is the easiest solid place to start.
+Tuta is a strong open-source alternative for those drawn to its full-mailbox encryption.
+Pick the model that fits how you communicate.
+Set fair hopes about messages to outside providers.
+Then you will have email privacy far better than the default that ad-funded services offer.

-There are trade-offs to accept in exchange for privacy.
-Encrypted mailboxes can behave differently from mainstream ones in areas like server-side search, automatic filtering, and integrations, precisely because the provider cannot read your content.
-For most people these differences are minor next to the benefit of a mailbox the provider cannot mine, but going in aware of them prevents disappointment later.
+There are trade-offs to accept in return for privacy.
+Encrypted mailboxes can behave in a different way from mainstream ones.
+That shows up in server-side search, auto filtering, and integrations, because the provider cannot read your content.
+For most people these gaps are small next to the gain of a mailbox the provider cannot mine.
+But going in aware of them prevents letdown later.